Culture Fellow

 2. if expectations are unclear or there are structural problems in teaching:

-• Gather your feedback.
+• Gathering your feedback.

-• Identify the stumbling blocks together with you.
+• Identifying the obstacles together with you.

 Why talk about "culture"?